garrandall/popular-music-data/tracks/bohemian-rhapsody-the-braids.md

 Oh oh carry on nothing really matters
 I sometimes wish I never been born at all

-(Ooh carry on, nothing really matters)
+(Oh carry on, nothing really matters)

 Nothing really matters
 Anyone can feel